19hours/sg-statutes/Acts/Securities and Futures Act.md

 (c) any finance company licensed under the Finance Companies Act (Cap.
 108) in respect of any regulated activity that is not prohibited by that Act or for which an exemption from section 25(2) of that Act has been granted;

-(d) any company or society registered under the Insurance Act (Cap.
+(d) any company or co-operative society licensed under the Insurance Act (Cap.
 142) in respect of fund management for the purpose of carrying out insurance business;

+[Act 11 of 2013 wef 18/04/2013]

 (e) [Deleted by Act 1/2005]